noodlecollie/TrenchBroom/TF2 support roadmap.md

 * Can the TF2 FGD be loaded as-is, or does TB fall over?
 If the syntax is supported as-is, that makes our life easier.
 * Should MAP2VMF be written as an external utility, or written into TB?
+	* I'm leaning towards writing it into the editor, in the same way that "export to .obj" is done.

 ## V1